 We educate and support students to develop their strengths as reflective, resourceful medical anthropologists and individuals, through in-depth training in the theories and methods of medical anthropology and cross-cultural practice, as well as through faculty investment in students’ own research commitments and career goals.

 We train future professionals to think critically and use interdisciplinary forms of evidence to solve problems, effectively communicate their ideas, uphold the highest ethical standards, and promote excellence, integrity, and leadership in their respective academic research and eventual professions both in and outside of academia.

 We encourage integrated and collaborative efforts with other BU colleges, departments, and programs, and with community organizations and agencies in the greater Boston area.

 We value qualities of intellect, character, motivation, preparation, and diverse life experience.
-We are committed to the value of diversity and social justice in our standards of excellence, and in our dynamic engagement with the City of Boston, surrounding communities, and the world.
+We are committed to the value of diversity, equity, and social justice in our standards of excellence, and in our dynamic engagement with the City of Boston, surrounding communities, and the world.